Shell (projectile): Proof shot

 A proof shot is not used in combat but to confirm that a new gun barrel can withstand operational stresses.
 The proof shot is heavier than a normal shot or shell, and an oversize propelling charge is used, subjecting the barrel to greater than normal stress.
 The proof shot is inert (no explosive or functioning filling) and is often a solid unit, although water, sand or iron powder filled versions may be used for testing the gun mounting.
 Although the proof shot resembles a functioning shell (of whatever sort), so that it behaves as a real shell in the barrel, it is not aerodynamic as its job is over once it has left the muzzle of the gun.
-Consequently, it travels a much shorter distance and is usually stopped by an earth bank for safety measures.
+Consequently, it travels a much shorter distance and is usually stopped by an earth bank, for safety.

 The gun, operated remotely for safety in case it fails, fires the proof shot, and is then inspected for damage.
 If the barrel passes the examination, "proof marks" are added to the barrel.
 The gun can be expected to handle normal ammunition, which subjects it to less stress than the proof shot, without being damaged.